-The methylenetetrahydrofolate reductase (MTHFR) gene has different variants such as being homozygous and heterozygous.
-What you need to know is that MTHFR can have significant reductions in methylation processes and people may benefit from supplementing with activated forms of folate, such as methylfolate, methylcobalamin B12, B6 as P-5-P, along with other methylation nutrients such as TMG or SAMe.
+The MTHFR gene mutation has different variants such as being homozygous and heterozygous.
+MTHFR can have significant reductions in methylation and people could benefit from supplementing with activated forms of folate, such as methyl folate, methylcobalamin B12, B6 as P-5-P, and other methylated nutrients such as TMG or SAMe.

 May Come with Side Effects